Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Animated Object Medium.md

 - !!int "3"
 - !!int "3"
 - !!int "1"
-"speed": "walk 30 ft."
+"speed": "30 ft."
 "senses": "blindsight 30 ft. (blind beyond this radius), passive Perception 6" "languages": ""
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "If the object lacks legs or other appendages it can use for locomotion,\
+- "desc": "If the object lacks legs or other appendages it can use for locomotion,\
     \ it instead has a flying speed of 30 feet and can hover.
 If the object is securely\
     \ attached to a surface or larger object, such as a chain bolted to a wall, its\
     \ speed is 0.\n\nWhen the animated object drops to 0 hit points, it reverts to\